How do you feel about using technology to help manage health? Take our survey here.

 Other treatments for restless legs syndrome

 Several prescription drugs are available for moderate to severe RLS.
 Mild RLS is most often treated with nondrug therapies.
-If iron stores are low, iron pills are sometimes prescribed to help with RLS symptoms.6,7
+Iron pills or an iron infusion are sometimes prescribed to help with RLS symptoms.7